Critical Archive of the Visual and Related Arts

 Van Allen and Company Department Store.
 1913

 As far as I could tell, this building’s been ruined by retrofits over its century of life, nor is it likely that it was an entirely major work of Sullivan’s even when it was new.
 Its brick upper portion sits a little too massively on its marble base, and the rhythmic order which its windows create seems interrupted, rather than accented, by the tall mullions on its front side.
 (Given how sensitive are the relations between ornamental parts and structural wholes in Sullivan’s designs, however, it’s possible that my judgment is unduly influenced by all the little violences that have been done to the building over the years.)
 Still, Sullivan’s genius at decorative organicism is palpable in, for instance, the terracotta banding.
-(2024)
+(TFS, 2024)